 Once in Pamplona, you need to make your way to Roncesvalles by bus: Pamplona to Roncesvalles

 If you need assistance with these travel arrangements, we will be happy to help.

-How do I get from Logroño or Burgos to Madrid and other cities?
+How do I get from Logroño to Madrid and other cities?

-There are now RENFE trains that will get you from Logroño or Burgos to Madrid, some in less than 4 hours.
-While routes and availability may vary upon time of booking, click here for a sample Logroño train schedule or click here for a sample Burgos train schedule.
-Additionally, there are buses from Logroño to Madrid or Burgos to Madrid.
+There are now RENFE trains that will get you from Logroño to Madrid, some in less than 4 hours.
+While routes and availability may vary upon time of booking, there are several daily trains from Logroño to Madrid.
+Additionally, there are buses from Logroño to Madrid.